-Tropical Cyclone Surface Wind Speed Probabilities
+Tropical Cyclone Surface Wind Speed Probabilities (PWS)

 Product Description: The Tropical Cyclone Surface Wind Speed Probability product is a tabular text product that provides the likelihood (expressed as a percentage) of sustained (1-min average) winds meeting or exceeding specific thresholds at particular locations.
-There is also a graphical version of this product, described in part immediately below and more fully later in this document.
+There is also a graphical version of this product, described more fully later in this document.